These Valuable Facebook Fundraising Tips Can Boost Donations

 12. Challenge your community to donate

 Asking for donations on Facebook can be as simple as creating a giving challenge.
 To start, write a post that compares a donation to a small daily purchase.
 For instance, challenge friends to skip their afternoon latte for one day and instead donate that money to your fundraiser.
-Host a social media competition that excites and challenges your audience, and use ideas that can help your fundraiser go viral.
+Create posts that excite and challenge your audience, and use ideas that can help your fundraiser go viral.

 Leverage Facebook advertising to double your donations